alackles/CMSC-270-ST-23/_pages/exams/exam1guide.md

 ## How to Study

 Go back to the data structures and their implementatios.
 Try first working with the data structures in C++ code, then try drawing out the data structures that you have created in the code.

-Can you follow along with the `display()` method of each function at each step?
-Can you follow along with what is happening _between_ displays of the data structure?
+Can you follow along with the `display()` method of each function at each step, and draw what the data structure looks like?

+Can you follow along with what is happening _between_ displays of the data structure, when elements are being moved around inside the container itself?

+Return to your Homeworks 0, 1, and 2 to note any feedback you have received, and try revising those assignments based on the feedback.